 If you’re having a hard time finding a reputable breeder willing to skip the docking, then you might want to try looking in areas where the procedure is banned.

-The tail docking of Rottweilers is no longer legal in a few countries, such as Australia and most of Europe.
+The tail docking of Rottweilers is no longer legal in a few countries, such as Australia and nearly all of Europe.
 Though, it still remains highly popular in North America.
 But importing NBT Rotties from another country may not always be feasible.

 For more information on the legal status of tail docking your Rottweiler, I suggest you check out this resource.
 And if you’re looking for breeders that exclusively breed NBT Rotties, do a simple search online and you’ll be sure to find plenty!